TreadSoftly/Projects/SIGINT_Ants.md

 # **Antennas** - Better to ride the digital waves dude
 </p>

+- This will be an open-source research journey into all things antennas.
+After busting my new shiny antenna and managing to fix it, I was left pondering.
+The simple 'plug and test' method showed it worked, but why?
+How can I evaluate its performance metrics like effectiveness, range, and efficiency?
+Is there any way to manipulate these?

+- (The 'cantenna' scene from mr.ROBOT has a good example although alittle more technical know-how goes into the proper construction of one)

 <p align="center">

 **First some inspiration on antennas and how powerful they can be**